Back to Videos

 Plantar fasciitis is the term commonly used to refer to heel and arch pain traced to an inflammation on the bottom of the foot.
 More specifically, plantar fasciitis is an inflammation of the connective tissue, called plantar fascia, that stretches from the base of the toes, across the arch of the foot, to the point at which it inserts into the heel bone.
 Overpronation is the most common cause of plantar fasciitis.
 As the foot rolls inward excessively when walking, it flattens the foot, lengthens the arch, and puts added tension on the plantar fascia.
 Over time, this causes inflammation.

 Also known as heel spur syndrome, the condition is often successfully treated with conservative measures, such as the use of anti-inflammatory medications, ice packs, stretching exercises, orthotic devices, and physical therapy.
 Note: Please consult your physician before taking any medications.
-In persistent cases, Platelet Rich Plasma Therapy (PRP) or Tenex TX procedures may be a more appropriate alternative.
+In persistent cases, Platelet Rich Plasma Therapy (PRP) procedure may be a more appropriate alternative.

-Frederick Foot & Ankle Specialists is now offering a new treatment that heals Achilles Tendinitis and Plantar Fasciitis.
-For more information and frequently asked questions, click Tenex Health TX and/or call our office and one of our staff members will be more than happy to assist you.
+Frederick Foot & Ankle is now offering a new treatment that heals Achilles Tendinitis and Plantar Fasciitis.
+For more information and frequently asked questions, call our office and one of our staff members will be more than happy to assist you.